mrWheel/DSMRlogger32/README.md

 # DSMRlogger32
 Firmware for Rev. 5 of the DSMR-logger (Slimme Meter uitlezer)

-# THIS IS THE FIRST PRODUCTION RELEASE
+# THIS IS A PRODUCTION RELEASE

 This firmware is based on the **DSMRloggerAPI** (v3.0.4) firmware for the ESP8266 Micro Processor.